 WHO WE ARE & WHAT WE DO

-Established by a group of eminent community leaders in 2006, Human Welfare Foundation (HWF) has become one of India’s leading nongovernmental organizations dedicated to carrying out humanitarian and development programs to ﬁght poverty and people’s sufferings by working in partnership with vulnerable communities regardless of faith, caste, gender or political beliefs.
+Established by a group of eminent community leaders in 2006, Human Welfare Foundation (HWF) has become one of India’s leading nongovernmental organizations dedicated to carrying out humanitarian and development programs to ﬁght poverty and people’s sufferings by working in partnership with vulnerable and at-risk communities regardless of faith, caste, gender or political beliefs.
 Human Welfare Foundation is striving for a fairer world.
 Our mission is to help the poor and those in need to live sustainable, self-reliant lives within safe and caring communities.
-Our work is guided and shaped by the core values of accountability, humanitarianism, neutrality and impartiality, inclusiveness, integrity and co-operation, all of which are also integral to our faith.
+Our work is guided and shaped by the core values of accountability, humanitarianism, neutrality and impartiality, inclusiveness, integrity, and co-operation, all of which are also integral to our faith.

 The HWF acts as an umbrella body with several distinguished and experienced community leaders on its board of trustees.
 It has over 200 local partners spread over 20 states, implementing 4774 projects.
 The number of beneﬁciaries so far is well above 9 million.